deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 ![Old WordPress Blog Screenshot](/assets/Posts/Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages/OldWordPressBlogScreenshot.png)

-I decided to migrate my blog from WordPress to Jekyll.
+I decided to migrate my blog from WordPress to Jekyll, and this blog post highlights some of my experiences when doing so.

 ## What is Jekyll